When Are ‘The Bachelor’ Hometown Dates, Who Are Nick’s Final Four Girls?

 After his conversation with Chris, he does what any good Bachelor star would do — he heads to the Bahamas with his final six girls (Vanessa, Danielle M., Corinne, Raven, Rachel, and Kristina).

-If Nick thought sending three girls in St. Thomas was difficult, things are about to get even more intense in the Bahamas when he has to send two more girls home one week before the hometown dates.
+If Nick thought sending three girls home in St. Thomas was difficult, things are about to get even more intense in the Bahamas when he has to send two more girls home one week before the hometown dates.

 According to Reality Steve, there will be three one-on-one dates (Vanessa, Rachel, and Danielle M.) and a group date (Corinne, Raven, and Kristina) in the Bahamas (Episode 8).
 All six girls hope to get a rose from Nick because that is the key to getting a hometown date, but two girls will leave the show rose-less and broken hearted.